Ecwid/ecwid-api-docs/includes/_products.md

 cleanUrls | boolean | If `true`, Ecwid will return the SEO-friendly clean URL (without hash `'#'`) in the `url` field.
 If `false`, Ecwid will return URL in the old format (with hash `'#'`).
 We recommend using `true` value if merchant's website supports clean [SEO-friendly URL feature](#seo-friendly-urls) onsale | string | Use `"onsale"` to get on sale items only or `"notonsale"` for items not currently on sale. option_{optionName} | string | Filter by product option values.
 Format: `option_{optionName}=param[,param]`, where `optionName` is the attribute name and `param` is the attribute value.
 You can place several values separated by comma.
 In that case, values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
 Example:<br /> `option_Size=S,M,L&option_Color=Red,Black` attribute_{attributeName} | string | Filter by product attribute values.
 Format: `attribute_{attributeName}=param[,param]`, where `attributeName` is the attribute name and `param` is the attribute value.
 You can place several values separated by comma.
 In that case, values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
-Example:<br /> `attribute_Brand=Apple&attribute_Capacity=32GB,64GB`
+Example:<br /> `attribute_Brand=Apple&attribute_Capacity=32GB,64GB` lang | string | Preferred language for the product fields in search results.
+If a certain field does not have the translation available for the set language, the default language text will be used for that field.

 <aside class="notice">
 If no filters are set in the URL, API will return the first 100 products found in a store.